Tyrn/wei/the-insider-en.typ

      "What do you know about levels?"

-     The driver looked the lad over - he had a round good-natured face, wide lips and adjoining thick eyebrows over his beautiful brown eyes.
+     The driver looked the lad over---he had a round good-natured face, wide lips and adjoining thick eyebrows over his beautiful brown eyes.

      "A  week ago," the driver said, "the local Following the Way  man died.